stolarczyk/metaboLITE/README.md

 The set of two numbers separated by the colon after the `-p` flag specifies the port mapping.
 The application is programmed to listen on port 8080 (second number of the two) inside of the container.
 The port is then [exposed](https://docs.docker.com/engine/reference/builder/#expose) and it is redirected to the same port in your OS/network with the command above.

-Subsequently, to runn the application go to your favourite web browser and paste:
+Subsequently, to run the application go to your favourite web browser and paste:

 ``` localhost:8080 ```